-Swift action to cut methane emissions could slow the Earth’s warming by 30 percent, study finds
+Swift action to cut methane emissions could slow Earth’s warming by 30 percent, study finds

-In human terms, that could translate into fending off the most severe sea level rise, preventing more profound damage to animal habitats and ecosystems and delaying other extreme climate impacts.
+In human terms, that could translate into fending off the most severe sea level rise, preventing more profound damage to animal habitats and ecosystems, and delaying other extreme climate impacts.

-“If we really scale up methane reductions, we could have tangible benefits during our lifetime,” said Ilissa Ocko, senior climate scientist at the Environmental Defense Fund, and a lead author of the study.
+“If we really scale up methane reductions, we could have tangible benefits during our lifetime,” said Ilissa Ocko, senior climate scientist at the Environmental Defense Fund and a lead author of the study.
 “If you were to take these actions and cut as much methane as you could, you would see a clear benefit in the amount of warming we would avoid.”

-Ocko and her co-authors note that pledges to tackle climate change often focus on cutting emissions of carbon dioxide — the most prevalent greenhouse gas — and doing so on a pace to reach net zero emissions by 2050.
+Ocko and her co-authors note that pledges to tackle climate change often focus on cutting emissions of carbon dioxide — the most prevalent greenhouse gas — and doing so on a pace to reach net-zero emissions by 2050.

 Carbon dioxide is far more abundant in the Earth’s atmosphere and can linger for hundreds of years, while methane typically breaks down after about a decade.
 But in the short term, methane is far more effective at trapping heat — roughly 80 times more potent than carbon dioxide.